minoh0201/DeepMicro/README.md

 ## Quick Start Guide
 *Make sure you have already gone through the **Quick Setup Guide** above.*
 ### Learning representation with your own data
-1. Copy your data under the `/data` directory.
-Your data should be a comma separated file without header and index, where each row represents a sample and each column represents a microbe.
+**1. Copy your data under the `/data` directory.** Your data should be a comma separated file without header and index, where each row represents a sample and each column represents a microbe.
 We are going to assume that your file name is `UserDataExample.csv` which is already provided.
-2. Check your data can be successfully loaded and verify its shape with the following command.
+**2. Check your data can be successfully loaded and verify its shape with the following command.**
     ```
     ~$ python DM.py -r 1 --no_clf -cd UserDataExample.csv
     ```